cuiti/android-challenge/README.md

 # Game of Thrones for Android Challenge
-Android developers face challenges almost everyday during development: performance, security, backwards compatibility, testing...
-And mainly refactoring for it's own or legacy code.
-This repository contains a project to face an small challenge where the developer should add some new features, detect (and implement) patterns, add tests, re-think the architecture and do a clean code.

-Game of Thrones for Android Challenge offers an app using an API to get data for [Game of Thrones][GameOfThronesLink] tv show.
-It's ready to run, it's working, but the code need to be improved.
-That's your challenge!

-## Getting started

-This repository contains an Android app that retrieve a list of some [Game of Thrones][GameOfThronesLink]' characters from an API.
-The app shows a list of the houses of the characters, the characters themselves and a detail description of each one.

-This behaviour it's done in two different [Activities][ActivityLink], one for the two lists and other for details of the character:

-![ScreenshotListCharacters][ScreenshotListCharacters]![ScreenshotListHouses][ScreenshotListHouses]![ScreenshotDetail][ScreenshotDetail]
-* ``HomeActivity`` contains two [Fragments][FragmentLink] in a [ViewPager][ViewPagerLink]
-  * `GoTListFragment` shows a list of some the this tv show's characters.
-  * `GoTHousesListFragment` shows a list of the noble houses of the characters

-* ``DetailActivity`` shows the name, photo and description of a character

-## Tasks

-Your task as Android Developer is **clone** or **fork** this repository into one yours, **add some functionalities** and **refactor** the code before you give access to your repository.

-**The code in this application it's ready to be imported into your Android Studio and ready to run it (and see it working) without any change**

-###### New functionalities to add
+### App was developed using:
+* Android Studio 3.5.2
+* Kotlin 1.3.50
+* Android Gradle plugin 3.5.2

+Since image URLs are not working (Firebase returning status 4xx), the error fallback is handled with Glide.
+The problem with this approach is that Glide needs to wait until the server responds with an error before showing the fallback image, and that takes a second or two, which could mess with the animations.
+Given that one of the goals of this demo is to showcase those animations, I set up Glide to replace all images with an existing one, without waiting for the error.

+### Added features

 1. Search characters by name in the characters list
-2. Create a list of a characters by house, accessing to it by clicking a house image in the list of houses
+2. Create a list of characters by house, accessing to it by clicking a house image in the list of houses
-3. Capability to work offline
+3. Capability to work offline using database
-4. Refactor the code

-###### Some optional tasks to do:
+4. Refactored code to MVP pattern with RxJava.
+Added Dependency Injection

-1. Tests the main logic and a high level flows.
+5. Tests fo r the main logic and a high level flow.
-2. Add transitions between list and detail
+6. Added shared element transitions between list and detail
-3. Add parallax effect into detail page
+7. Added parallax effect into detail page

-###### Once you've finished
-1. Generate the application apk and place it into a distribution folder
-2. Have a rest after this "beautiful" code

 #License